bookingninja/sample-flex-build/docs/docs/building/template-utilities/configuration.md

 ## Front-end configuration

 ### Hosted environment

-Generally speaking, when running the *flex-project-template* Flex plugin, configuration is loaded from the [hosted Flex configuration endpoint](https://www.twilio.com/docs/flex/developer/config/flex-configuration-rest-api#ui_attributes).
-When the *flex-project-template* is deployed, a [`custom_data`](#the-custom_data-object) object is injected into ui_attributes that manages configuration for each feature within the template.
+Generally speaking, when running the _flex-project-template_ Flex plugin, configuration is loaded from the [hosted Flex configuration endpoint](https://www.twilio.com/docs/flex/developer/config/flex-configuration-rest-api#ui_attributes).
+When the _flex-project-template_ is deployed, a [`custom_data`](#the-custom_data-object) object is injected into ui_attributes that manages configuration for each feature within the template.
 This deployment is performed by the flex-config package in the template.

 ### Local environment

-When running Flex locally, the configuration from [hosted Flex configuration](https://www.twilio.com/docs/flex/developer/config/flex-configuration-rest-api#ui_attributes) is loaded, but the configuration in `plugin-flex-ts-template-v2/public/appConfig.js` overrides anything in hosted configuration. _Note: the `appConfig.js` config is only used locally and has no bearing on a deploy or when on hosted Flex._
+When running Flex locally, the configuration from [hosted Flex configuration](https://www.twilio.com/docs/flex/developer/config/flex-configuration-rest-api#ui_attributes) is loaded, but the configuration in `flex-template-astrawatt-flex-build/public/appConfig.js` overrides anything in hosted configuration. _Note: the `appConfig.js` config is only used locally and has no bearing on a deploy or when on hosted Flex._

 :::note Initial setup
 The `appConfig.js` file is created for you as part of the initial local environment setup script, which executes when running `npm install` in the root template directory.
 The file is automatically populated with the feature config from the `flex-config/ui_attributes.common.json` file at the time of creation, as long as the file does not already exist.